 Cloud hosting providers like Amazon Web Services (AWS) enable entities and their business associates, subject to HIPAA.
 You can use AWS to build applications that store, process, and transmit sensitive health-related information, consistent with your privacy and security obligations under frameworks such as the US Health Insurance Portability and Accountability Act (HIPAA), and the Federal Risk and Authorization Management Program (FedRAMP).

 AWS offers a comprehensive set of features and services to make key management and encryption of PHI easier to manage and simpler to audit, including the AWS Key Management Service.
 Customers with HIPAA compliance requirements have a great deal of flexibility in how they meet encryption requirements for PHI.

-What’s Covered Under a BAA with AWS Cloud?
+What’s Covered Under a BAA with AWS HIPAA Compliance?